baranero/fd-app/README.md

 3. Create a .env file in the root of the project.

+4. Create a Supabase Project:

+- Go to the Supabase website and sign in or create an account if you haven't already.</br>
+- Create a new project and give it a name.
+- Go to 'Settings', then to 'Database'.
+In connection string choose 'Nodejs' and copy link.

-4. Configure the following environment variables in the .env file:
+5. Configure the following environment variables in the .env file:

-DATABASE_URL: The URL to your PostgreSQL database in Supabase.</br>
-NEXTAUTH_JWT_SECRET: The secret key for JWT authentication.</br>
-NEXTAUTH_SECRET: The secret key for next-auth/react.
+DATABASE_URL="[Paste copied link here]" Replace [YOUR-PASSWORD] with the password you set when creating the project.</br>
+NEXTAUTH_JWT_SECRET="NEXTAUTH-JWT-SECRET"</br>
+NEXTAUTH_SECRET="NEXTAUTH-SECRET"

+6. Run Database Migrations with Prisma:

+`npx prisma migrate dev`

-4. Run the development server:
+7. Run the development server:

 `npm run dev`